wncc/WnCC/_soc_projects/08-devansh-saumya-emoji-tabbing app.md

 - Facebook - <a target="_blank" href="https://www.facebook.com/devansh.garg.549">Devansh Garg</a>
 - <a target="_blank" href="mailto:devansh.garg22@gmail.com">Email ID</a> - devansh.garg22@gmail.com
 mentees:
-- 3
+- 3 will be accepted
 ---

 ---
-### This project aims at making tabulation easy and accurate in tournamnets.
+This project aims at making tabulation easy and accurate in tournamnets.

 <!--break-->